 Like Comms Express, the emphasis with TP-LINK is on customer service and building relationships.
 In other words, if you’re happy, we’re happy.
 The IT world is full of technical terms and jargon which can be off-putting, but we’re more than happy to talk to you about your needs and how Comms Express and TP-LINK can best provide a solution.

 And despite TP-LINK providing the very latest technological innovations in networking, it’s reassuring to know that the company name harks back to a much earlier and familiar technology.
 The TP in TP-LINK stands for Twisted Pair cabling, where wiring has two conductors of a single circuit which are twisted together in order to minimise electromagnetic interference from outside sources – a technology pioneered by none other than Alexander Graham Bell in 1881, the man who invented the telephone.
 It just shows how the very latest technology continues to draw on the great ideas of the past.

-To see the full range of TP-LINK switches and other networking products, go to www.comms-express.com
+Visit our website to see the full range of TP-LINK switches and other networking products.

 We’re proud of our partnership with TP Link and look forward to further developments from this innovative company.

 Until next time…